asciinema/asciinema-server/README.md

 with your fellow geeks.
 Simply record and upload your terminal session with single command, and ASCII.IO will play it back in your browser.

 This is the source code of ascii.io website and JS player.
-If you look for ascii.io terminal recorder go here:
+If you're looking for ascii.io terminal recorder go here:
 [sickill/ascii.io-cli](https://github.com/sickill/ascii.io-cli)

 ## Setup instructions